egor-kouchnarev/homebrew-password/README.md

 # homebrew-password

-A command-line random password generator.
+An on-device, command-line random password generator.

 ### Logic

-Returns a 16-character long string using _at least_ one character from each group.
+Returns a 16-character string with _at least_ one character from each group.
 Accepts an optional length argument within the range of 4 to 64.

 | Group | Characters |
 | :--- | :--- |